Easy Spicy Coconut Milk Shrimp over Cauliflower Rice or Rice (Video)

 Easy Spicy Coconut Milk Shrimp over Cauliflower Rice started with a shrimp stew in coconut milk I found in Fine Cooking, but I used less shrimp to make it more budget-friendly, added some more veggies to stretch the shrimp even more, and served it over my favorite Best Easy Cauliflower Rice to make it a low-carb dish.

 Jake and Kara and I experimented with this three times to get just the results we wanted (as well as good photos to entice you to try it), and every time we made it we had to negotiated to see who would get the leftovers.
 So I think I can safely say that this is just as good reheated as it is right after you make it.
 Just be careful not to overcook the shrimp and you’ll love this dish!
+And for everyone who really loves shrimp, here’s a great collection of Low-Carb Shrimp Dinner Recipes!

 I used large 21-25 size frozen shrimp that had the shell and vein removed but we had to pull off the tails.
 Thaw shrimp overnight in the fridge; then drain well.
 In another colander, drain the petite-diced tomatoes well.
 Cut up the red bell pepper and sugar snap peas into same-size pieces.
 Make Best Easy Cauliflower Rice, and keep warm while you cook the shrimp and veggies.